-The Compensation Committee considers the results of the annual shareholder "Say-on-Pay" advisory vote in developing the company's executive compensation program.
-At our 2016 annual meeting of shareholders, over 99.2% of the votes cast approved our compensation program as described in our 2016 proxy statement.
-We believe these results reflect broad shareholder support for our compensation programs and decisions.
-Accordingly, while we made some changes to our incentive pay programs to improve alignment with stakeholder interests, we retained the core design of our compensation program for 2016.
-We will continue to consider the results of annual shareholder advisory votes on executive compensation, as well as any feedback we may receive from shareholders during the course of the year.
+The Compensation Committee considers the results of the annual shareholder "Say-on-Pay" advisory vote on the compensation of the company's named executive officers in developing the company's executive compensation program.
+At our 2017 annual meeting of shareholders, over 99% of the votes cast approved our compensation program as described in our 2017 proxy statement.
+We believe these results reflect broad shareholder support for our executive compensation program.
+Accordingly, while we made some modifications to our incentive award programs to ensure market competitiveness and alignment with stakeholder interests, we retained the core design of our compensation program for 2017.
+We will continue to consider the results of annual shareholder advisory votes on executive compensation, as well as any feedback we may receive from shareholders and other stakeholders during the course of the year.